High School Graduation Series

 Her dream is grounded in her own family’s experiences with mental illness and the healthcare system.
 This drives her to learn more about how the brain works and understand the experiences of those affected by mental illness.
 She is passionate about helping others through community service, holding leadership positions in volunteer groups at her school and giving back of her time and talent regularly.
 These experiences inspire her to one day become a surgeon who can offer pro-bono surgeries to support families who might otherwise not be able to receive treatment.

-As a woman of color, immigrant, and public-school student, she knows first-hand the challenges and barriers that families and students face both in school and life.
+As an immigrant and public-school student, she knows first-hand the challenges and barriers that families and students face both in school and life.
 She dreams of a more equitable world, working to reduce the opportunity gap for students of color in her school district.
 Jatzyri sees her role as communicating the challenges students of color face in school to the people in power who are working to change the systems and policies that hold our community back from becoming a place where all students are succeeding.
 Currently, she serves on a student council that meets with the Superintendent of Durham Public Schools to advise on the strategic plan to close the opportunity gap.

 Jatzyri knows the challenges she will face on her own journey to becoming a surgeon, including the reality that there are very limited scholarships for medical students and even fewer for DACA students.
 She plans to graduate college and medical school using her same ambition and desire to learn that guided her in high school.
 She believes her success in the medical field will allow her to serve as a role model for other students and change the false narratives that exist around DACA students and students of color.